DavidLepoultier/example/README.md

 ### Update your repository git

-Create tow new files in your repository git:
+Create new files in your repository git:

 * Dockerfile
 * .dockerignore